14 February 2019

 New Cayman Case Law on the CIDL Regime

 Cayman partner Bernadette Carey and associate Ardil Salem look at the implications of the recent In re XYZ Limited and Genesis Trust & Corporate Services Limited judgment of the Grand Court, which provides helpful guidance to parties to litigation who are served with orders requiring them to produce confidential documents (and the practitioners who advise them).
-It clarifies the scope of the statutory defenses that exist under the Confidential Information Disclosure Law 2016 (“CIDL”).
+It clarifies the scope of the statutory defences that exist under the Confidential Information Disclosure Law 2016 (“CIDL”).

 As noted in our recent article 'Private Lives and Public Interest', the Grand Court of the Cayman Islands (the "Grand Court") is often asked to give directions as to the protection of confidential information in the context of ongoing litigation.
 Most frequently, these requests are made in reliance on section 4 of the Confidential Information Disclosure Law 2016 ("CIDL"), a unique statute which is prescriptive as to the protection and disclosure of information arising or brought into the Cayman Islands and subject to a duty of confidence.